joinoneroom/joinoneroom/_drafts/2015-04-08-why-writing.md

 [![New York is memoir country](/img/blog/memoir-country.png)](http://www.condenaststore.com/-sp/New-York-is-Memoir-Country-New-Yorker-Cartoon-Prints_i8544107_.htm)

-I also recently followed and are consistently amused by [@guyinyourMFA](https://twitter.com/guyinyourmfa).
+I also recently followed and am consistently amused by [@guyinyourMFA](https://twitter.com/guyinyourmfa).

-Still, I think, at heart, there’s something real and significant about the need to express ourselves in written words.
+Still, there’s something real and significant about the need to express ourselves in written words.
 It transcends the much-discussed demise of the publishing industry.
 Writing is important, it’s also _hard_ and _lonely_, and difficult to keep at it.
 That’s why people seek out workshops.

 There’s a passage from a Richard Hugo essay called “In Defense of Creative-Writing Classes” that our friends at the (wonderful) [Hugo House](http://hugohouse.org/) in Seattle shared with me: